mega6453/AppiumWizard/README.md

 3. For iOS : Go to Tools -> iOS profile management and Add your iOS provisioning profiles (Get the profiles from Apple Developer account for your device or Check with your iOS developer)
 4. Select the device and Click Open device to open the device reflection.<br>
 5. Now start running automation from your automation script.
 (Make sure you have given the correct appium server port number and device id in your script)

-## NOTE
-Appium Wizard is in it's early stage of development.
-So,expect
-* Unhandled exceptions
-* Crashes
-* Performance issues
-* Reliability issues

-The above issues are expected in Appium Wizard software and not in your mobile app under test.

-PLEASE CREATE AN ISSUE UNDER ISSUES SECTION, IF YOU ARE OBSERVING ANY ISSUE WHICH WILL HELP TO IMPROVE THE QUALITY OF APPIUM WIZARD.
-THANKS !

 ## Features Available
 #### Server